State of emergency declared in Maldives

 The US State Department said in a press release that it supports the Supreme Court's decision and "it is imperative that the Maldivian President, government, and security services uphold the constitution and rule of law and implement the court's ruling in full."

+"We suggest the Chinese tourists who plan to travel to Maldives should not go there before the situation calms down," he said Monday.

+He added that there had been no reports of Chinese citizens being attacked.

-China, the United Kingdom and India have issued travel warnings to Maldives.
+India and the United Kingdom also issued travel warnings for archipelago.

 "Security forces have been deployed in the capital Malé in response to political developments.
 If you're in Malé, you should exercise caution and avoid any protests or rallies," said the UK in their advisory.